Research on CTL Program

 "2015 Gambia Program Evaluation (WASSCE Outcomes)" by Hanover Research.
 This report outlines the outcomes from the implementation of PSI-PMI in The Gambia.
 Released January 2016. http://njc.tl/19o

-In 2014-15, CTL provided physics endorsements to 11 current Trenton Public School teachers so that they could teach mathematically rigorous physics to about 600 students, the majority of whom were in grade 9.
+In 2014-15, NJCTL provided physics endorsements to 11 current Trenton Public School teachers so that they could teach mathematically rigorous physics to about 600 students, the majority of whom were in grade 9.
 In 2015-16, those students are all moving on to chemistry and a group of those will be taking AP Physics 1 at the same time as chemistry; the first time AP Physics has been taught in Trenton. http://njc.tl/13q

-For 2015-16, CTL provided physics endorsements to 6 current Camden Public School teachers and is training/supporting 7 other science teaches so that, together, they will teach mathematically rigorous physics to all Camden 9th graders, more than 1000 students. http://njc.tl/amden
+For 2015-16, NJCTL provided physics endorsements to 6 current Camden Public School teachers and is training/supporting 7 other science teaches so that, together, they will teach mathematically rigorous physics to all Camden 9th graders, more than 1000 students. http://njc.tl/amden

 PSI physics began in one classroom in 1999 at Bergen County Technical High School in Teterboro, NJ. in 2015, U.S. News and World Report ranks it among the top 3 schools in New Jersey and Niche ranks it as number 12 out of 14,000 public schools in the nation. http://njc.tl/ber